EUROPEAN SPACE AGENCY

 Breadth of exposure coming from past and/or current research/activities

-Applicants must be fluent in English and/or French, the working languages of the Agency.
-A good proficiency in English is required.
+A good knowledge of one of these is required.
 Knowledge of another Member State language would be an asset.

 For behavioural competencies expected from ESA staff in general, please refer to the ESA Competency Framework.